hoprnet/hopr-core/README.md

 ## Ethereum Network

-HOPR supports multiple Ethereum networks, e.g. `mainnet` or `ropsten` testnet as well as `ganache`.
-Make sure that you change the `NETWORK`-property in the `.env` file according to the network you intend to use.
+HOPR supports multiple Ethereum networks, e.g. mainnet or public testnets such as Rinkeby, Ropsten or Kovan as well as the local Ganache testnet which is used in the local HOPR testnet above.
+Make sure that you change the `NETWORK`-property in the `.env` file according to the network you intend to use, e.g.:

 ```
-NETWORK = <name of the network, e.g. ganache>
+NETWORK = kovan
 ```

 Also make sure that you have set a connection endpoint for that network.
+In case you work with Infura as your provider, no changes are necessary, HOPR is smart enough to understand that by changing your network as set above.
+Otherwise you can provide a custom provider:

 ```
 PROVIDER_<YOUR NETWORK> = <url to the RPC endpoint, e.g. http://localhost:8545>
 ```

-In case you have set `NETWORK` to something different than `ganache` like `mainnet` or `ropsten`, please make sure that you have set an `ETHERSCAN_API_KEY` in your `.env` file such that the contract gets verified on Etherscan.
-This is only required if you want to deploy the HOPR smart contracts.
+OPTIONAL: If you want to verify the smart contracts that you deploy on Etherscan and you have set `NETWORK` to something different than `ganache` like `mainnet` or `ropsten`, please make sure that you have set an `ETHERSCAN_API_KEY` in your `.env` file such that the contract gets verified on Etherscan.
+This is only required if you want to deploy the HOPR smart contracts in some public Ethereum net.

+## HOPR Contract Address
+Make sure to set the smart contract address of the HOPR payment channel.
+Ensure that this address is valid on the network that you chose above.

 ## Accounts and Keys